A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Supplementary Material

-We note that~\eqref{eq:finite_square_sum} alone does not ensure the convergence of the sequence \(\{\x^{(k)}\}\).
-We have to show that \(\{\x^{(k)}\}\) is a Cauchy sequence~\cite{rudin1987real}.
-We will establish this in Theorem~\ref{thm:DOCH_convergence} using the observation, namely that our Hamiltonian is analytic (in fact, a polynomial), and hence satisfies the Lojasiewicz gradient inequality~\cite{KL1963}.
-Nevertheless, based on the analysis so far, we already have the following result.
+Note that~\eqref{eq:finite_square_sum} by itself does not guarantee that the sequence \(\{\x^{(k)}\}\) converges.
+To prove convergence, we must show that \(\{\x^{(k)}\}\) is a Cauchy sequence~\cite{rudin1987real}.
+This will be done in Theorem~\ref{thm:DOCH_convergence}, using the fact that the Hamiltonian $\cH$ is real-analytic (being a polynomial) and therefore satisfies the Łojasiewicz gradient inequality~\cite{KL1963}.
+Based on the analysis so far, we can already state the following result.

 \begin{proposition} All limit points of the DOCH iterates are critical points of \(\cH\). \end{proposition}

 \begin{proof} The iterates \(\{\x^{(k)}\}\) are bounded by Proposition~\ref{prop:bounded_iterates}, and hence, by the Bolzano-Weierstrass theorem~\cite{rudin1987real}, have at least one limit point, say, \(\x^* \in \Re^n\).
 In particular, we can extract a subsequence \(\{\x^{(k_i)}\}\) such that